Sex (boutique): Pre-SEX

-Sex
+SEX

+In the spring of 1974, the shop underwent another refurbishment and was rebranded with the name SEX.

-The façade included a 4 ft sign of pink foam rubber letters spelling "SEX".
-The interior was covered with graffiti from the SCUM Manifesto and chickenwire.
+The façade included a 4 ft sign of pink foam rubber letters spelling "SEX", and the interior of the boutique was covered with graffiti from the SCUM Manifesto and chickenwire.
 Rubber curtains covered the walls and red carpeting was installed.

 SEX sold fetish and bondage wear supplied by existing specialist labels such as Atomage, She-And-Me and London Leatherman as well as designs by McLaren and Westwood.
 Jordan (Pamela Rooke) was a sales assistant.
 Among customers at SEX were the four original members of Sex Pistols (the bass-player Glen Matlock was an employee as a sales assistant on Saturdays).
 The group's name was provided by McLaren in partial promotion of the boutique.
 In August 1975, nineteen-year-old John Lydon was persuaded to audition for the group by singing along to Alice Cooper's "I'm Eighteen" on the jukebox.
 Other notable patrons included occasional assistant Chrissie Hynde, Adam Ant, Marco Pirroni, Siouxsie Sioux, Steven Severin and the rest of the Bromley Contingent.

 The store's designs confronted social and sexual taboos, and included T-shirts bearing images of the Cambridge Rapist's face hood, semi-naked cowboys from a 1969 illustration by the US artist Jim French, trompe-l'œil bare breasts by Rhode Island School of Design students Janusz and Laura Gottwald in the late 1960s, and pornographic texts from the book School for Wives ("I groaned with pain...in a soft corrosion") by the beat author Alexander Trocchi.
 Also featured were T-shirts with the slogan 'Prick Up Your Ears', a reference to the biography of influential proto-punk subversive Joe Orton, and text culled from the biography of Orton stating how cheap clothes suited him.
 Among the designs were clear plastic-pocketed jeans, zippered tops and the Anarchy shirt which used dead stock from the 1960s manufacturer Wemblex.
 These were bleached and dyed shirts and adorned with silk Karl Marx patches and anarchist slogans.

 Seditionaries

 In December 1976, 430 King's Road was renamed Seditionaries, trading under that title until September 1980.
+As Seditionaries: Clothes for Heroes, the boutique adopted brutalist interior and exterior styling: large murals depicting imagery of bomb damage, harshly bright lighting, and cavities perforating the ceiling created by McLaren, surrounded Westwood's innovative garments now considered punk signatures.

 Designs were licensed by Westwood to the operators of the boutique at 153 King's Road, Boy (formerly Acme Attractions) who issued them, some with alterations, over the next eight years.
 Boy London was founded by Stephane Raynor and Israel-based businessman John Krivine in 1976 on the King's Road.
 Krivine sold the company in 1984.